The Real Reason Christians Are Called Hypocrites

-Is it because we’re two faced liars?
+Is it because we’re two-faced liars?
 Is it because we teach the wrong gospel message?
-As a believer it really hurts to be labeled across the board as “a bunch hypocrites” but I have to be honest and say I can’t blame people for thinking about us this way, but I’m betting many of you don’t really understand why we are labeled this way.
+As a believer it really hurts to be labeled across the board as “a bunch of hypocrites” but I have to be honest and say I can’t blame people for thinking about us this way, but I’m betting many of you don’t really understand why we are labeled this way.

-I’m guessing that a lot people think the term ‘hypocrite’ is a result of saying we are believers and then living a different lifestyle, and if so I hope to illustrate that there’s actually another-deeper reason, and it doesn’t have a thing to do with our behavior.
-But first, let me avoid confusion and/or legalistic attacks and let me start by working backwards.
+I’m guessing that a lot of people think the term ‘hypocrite’ is a result of saying we are believers and then living a different lifestyle, and if so I hope to illustrate that there’s actually another-deeper reason, and it doesn’t have a thing to do with our behavior.
+But first, let me avoid confusion and/or legalistic attacks, and let me start by working backward.

-So why are some of the best behaving Christians called ‘hypocrites’?
-The reason might surprise you, because the reason is actually a result of how we teach what Christianity is at its core.
-Ask any unbeliever who has never (or rarely) been to church what they think church is all about and you’re hear two things over and over again.
+So why are some of the best-behaving Christians called ‘hypocrites’?
+The reason might surprise you because the reason is actually a result of how we teach what Christianity is at its core.
+Ask any unbeliever who has never (or rarely) been to church what they think the church is all about and you hear two things over and over again.

 - Rules – Behavior Improvement

 - Money – specifically the taking of

 Heck, many Christians think that’s what Christianity is all about.
 And therein lies the problem.
 We are guilty of causing unbelievers to totally miss what it means to be a Christian.
 They think it’s about human performance when it’s about grace.
 As said previously we should strive to live upright godly lives, but Christianity is not about perfect human performance, but rather it’s about imperfect human performance and children of God who receives unmerited/unlimited grace and forgiveness totally apart from what we do, and 100% according to what we believe – specifically as it applies to the identity of Jesus Christ.